Common buzzard: Reptiles and amphibians

 The common buzzard may be the most regular avian predator of reptiles and amphibians in Europe apart from the sections where they are sympatric with the largely snake-eating short-toed eagle.
 In total, the prey spectrum of common buzzards include nearly 50 herpetological prey species.
 In studies from northern and southern Spain, the leading prey numerically were both reptilian, although in Biscay (northern Spain) the leading prey (19%) was classified as "unidentified snakes".
 In Murcia, the most numerous prey was the 77.2 g ocellated lizard (Timon lepidus), at 32.9%.
 In total, at Biscay and Murcia, reptiles accounted for 30.4% and 35.9% of the prey items, respectively.
 Findings were similar in a separate study from northeastern Spain, where reptiles amounted to 35.9% of prey.
 In Bari, Italy, reptiles were the main prey, making up almost exactly half of the biomass, led by the large green whip snake (Hierophis viridiflavus), at 24.2% of food mass.
 In Stavropol Krai, Russia, the 20 g sand lizard (Lacerta agilis) was the main prey at 23.7% of 55 prey items.
 The 16 g slowworm (Anguis fragilis), a legless lizard, became the most numerous prey for the buzzards of southern Norway in low vole years, amounting to 21.3% of 244 prey items in 1993 and were also common even in the peak vole year of 1994 (19% of 332 prey items).

-More or less any snake in Europe is potential prey and the buzzard has been known to be uncharacteristically bold in going after and overpowering large snakes such as rat snakes, ranging up to nearly 1.5 m in length, and healthy, large vipers despite the danger of being struck by such prey.
+Most snakes in Europe are potential prey and the buzzard has been known to be uncharacteristically bold in going after and overpowering large snakes such as rat snakes, ranging up to nearly 1.5 m in length, and healthy, large vipers despite the danger of being struck by such prey.
 However, in at least one case, the corpse of a female buzzard was found envenomed over the body of an adder that it had killed.
 In some parts of range, the common buzzard acquires the habit of taking many frogs and toads.
 This was the case in the Mogilev Region of Belarus where the 23 g moor frog (Rana arvalis) was the major prey (28.5%) over several years, followed by other frogs and toads amounting to 39.4% of the diet over the years.
 In central Scotland, the 46 g common toad (Bufo bufo) was the most numerous prey species, accounting for 21.7% of 263 prey items, while the common frog (Rana temporaria) made up a further 14.7% of the diet.
-Frogs made up about 10% of the diet in central Poland as well.
+Frogs also made up about 10% of the diet in central Poland.